varocketry/guitar-mastery-hub/public/lessons/lesson_035_understanding_flats_enharmonics.md

 ---

-## ðŸŽµ WHY THIS MATTERS: COMPLETING YOUR MUSICAL KNOWLEDGE
+## 🎵 WHY THIS MATTERS: COMPLETING YOUR MUSICAL KNOWLEDGE

 ### The Missing Half of the Circle